 7. Bicycle Parking (T5 Mixed-Use and Special Districts): Bicycle Parking spaces (1 space per 10 parking spaces of required automobile parking spaces) shall be provided and may be located on-site and/or off-site within the right-of-way.

-8. Live/Work Parking (Whole Unit Ownership)- Live/Work unit shall provide both 1.5 spaces per unit (on-site) and 1 space per 300 sf of applicable floor area Office/Retail uses less a 300 sf credit and may be located on-site and within the shared parking district.
+8. Live/Work Parking - Live/Work units shall provide parking spaces for the residential unit and for the commercial use in accordance with Table B. Parking may be located on-site and/or within the shared parking district.